 The impact of body image on female participation rates

 A weekly ritual for many parents of young children is the frenzied, post-dinner dash to get their child to soccer or baseball or basketball practice.
 But, as the years go by, a pattern that many parents notice is that while boys enthusiastically continue their sports participation well into high school, girls tend not to.

 The reasons vary—from the increasing importance to girls of social relationships outside of sports; to a renewed commitment to doing well in high school in preparation for postsecondary school; to taking on a part-time job.

-A SSHRC-funded study found another key factor.
+A study funded by Sport Canada through the Sport Participation Research Initiative found another key factor.
 After surveying, over three years, 521 girls aged 12-to-16 years who were involved in several team sports, such as soccer, softball and hockey, researcher Catherine Sabiston found that “girls would drop out of these sports due to body image challenges.”

 “Within the first year, 21 per cent of girls dropped out of at least one sport, and 6 per cent dropped out altogether.
 After the second year, an additional 18 per cent of girls dropped at least one sport, and 8 per cent dropped all sports,” says Sabiston.

 “Their negative emotions around the body were tied to a number of factors, including socialization from parents and family, teachers, coaches, and peers; comparisons to others who are perceived to be better at sports and/or had better appearances; self-comparison to ideals promoted in media that tend to be unrealistic to achieve; and, especially, the influence of social media comments and comparative images posted on Facebook, Snapchat and Instagram,” she concludes.

 Sabiston is Canada Research Chair in Physical Activity and Mental Health, and a professor in the Faculty of Kinesiology and Physical Education at the University of Toronto.
 The issue of body image and sports is of personal importance to her.